-The trust fund account is used to maintain retention monies for various projects as per the conditions of contract with the contractors.
-Funds kept in this account will be paid to the contractors when certificate of completion is submitted and all conditions of the contract are met.
+The trust fund account was used to maintain retention monies for various projects as per the conditions of contract with the contractors.
+Funds kept in this account would be paid to the contractors when certificate of completion was submitted and all conditions of the contract were met.